samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 - Visual Illusion: A silent, immobile, illusion of your choice appears, up to the size of a bedroom.
 - [ Bone Fists ]   D: [dice] minutes R: self Struts of bone burst from your fists - for the spell's duration, you can punch for d6 damage (d8 if 3 dice are invested, and d10 if 5 are invested).
 You can lock the dice to make the spell permanent.
 - [ Decollate ]  D: [dice] days    R: touch The target can safely remove their own head.
 They can still see through their own eyes, & can move their body around as usual.
 If you spend at least 4 dice on this spell, you can lock them to make the spell permanent.
-- [ Polymorph ]    D: [dice] minutes R: touch Target is transformed into another type of creature.
-They can save if they wish.
-The polymorph form must be of a type you've seen before.
 - [ Barrier of Force ] D: [dice] rounds  R: touch A barrier of force surrounds the target.
 Nothing (except for air) can pass inward through the barrier, though anything can pass outward.
 The barrier can be attacked; it breaks when [sum] points of damage are dealt to it.
 - [ Blink ]  R: 10' x [dice] You teleport in a straight line to a point you can see.
 You can't move through solid obstacles.
 - [ Call Object ]    R: 10' x [dice] Summon an object you've touched within the last 10 minutes to your hand.
 (It must fit in your hand to be eligible.)